 Students arriving before 7:10 a.m. must be checked into the Preschool Extended Care or the Regular Extended Care program.
 Both open at 6:30 a.m.
-Students (TK-8) who come to school after 7:45 a.m. must report to the school office for a late slip.
 Students who are not picked up by 3:05 p.m. will be checked into the Extended Care program.